Gerald R. Ford Carrier Strike Group returns to homeport concluding inaugural deployment

 |0

-This work, Gerald R. Ford Carrier Strike Group returns to homeport concluding inaugural deployment, by PO3 Adonica Munoz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Gerald R. Ford Carrier Strike Group returns to homeport concluding inaugural deployment, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT